anotherindex/Anime-RSS-Feed-Downloader-Generator-for-qBittorrent/README.md

 ### If I doubleclick on the script it just opens it in a text editor instead of executing it, what do I do?
 Create a new text file, write `py "Index's Anime RSS Feed Downloader Generator for qBittorrent v1.1.py"` in it (with the correct filename in case you use a different version), save it as `RSS Downloader Generator.bat`, and double-click that `.bat` file.

+### What does an asterisk * next to the subgroup mean?
+It's a simple visual indicator that the subgroup was sucessfully paired with an RSS feed, but that this subgroup is not part of the default RSS feeds.
+It can generally be ignored.